-From online school to virtual grocery shopping, 2020 has been an unconventional year to say the least.
-As Halloween approaches, many pumpkin patches may be closed or have new restrictions due to COVID-19.
+From online school to virtual grocery shopping, the past few years have been unconventional to say the least.
+As Halloween approaches, many pumpkin patches may have restrictions due to new COVID-19 variants.
 Why not celebrate with a new, unconventional family tradition?

 We’ve looked into the history of fruit and vegetable carving and found some awesome traditions to make our own this spooky season.

 One of the earliest origins of pumpkin carving stems from an old Irish tradition of carving turnips.
 Legend has it that a man named Stingy Jack (or Jack O’Lantern) made a deal with the devil and was cursed to roam the earth forever, using a hollowed out turnip and a burning coal to light his way.
 In homage to Jack O’Lantern, people began carving their own turnips and placing lights inside.

 When Irish immigrants discovered the popularity of pumpkins in the United States and saw how easy they were to carve, the tradition evolved into what we now know as carving Jack-o-Lanterns.

 Summon Stingy Jack by carving a turnip, rather than a pumpkin this Halloween, by following these simple steps: